 - Ensure hiring decisions align with hard requirements

-- Provide a better experience for serious applicants
+- Provide a better experience for serious candidates

 - Reduce risk by standardizing pre-screening questions and criteria